Smakula

 Plus or minus indicates the condition is half a grade better or worse.

-HC; Price includes a Hard case, either made of laminated wood or ABS plastic.
+Hard case is either made of laminated wood or ABS plastic.
 Hard cases offer the most protection for your instrument.
 The disadvantage is they are heavy.

 Shipping

-We ship most of our instruments via DHl.
-Cost to ship a mandolin or fiddle is $15 to $25.
-Cost to ship a guitar is $15 to $40.
+We ship most of our instruments via UPS.
+Cost to ship a mandolin or fiddle is $20 to $40.
+Cost to ship a guitar or banjo is $25 to $60.
 The cost of insurance is extra.
 We will be happy to quote before shipping.

-Small goods like banjo heads and other parts cost $5 per order for Priority Mail shipping in the US no matter what the order size.
-Out of the USA shipments will be quoted before they are shipped.
+Small goods like banjo heads and other parts cost $9 per order for Priority Mail shipping in the continental US no matter what the order size.
+Micro orders weighing less than 12 ounces and valued less than $50 are usually shipped via first class mail for $6.
+The cost of orders headed out of the continental US will be quoted before they are shipped.

-Email; Occasionally a customer will let us know that the "Contact Us" button will not work on their computer.
-If you have that problem, please use smakula<at>meer<dot>net You will have to change the <at> and <dot> to @ and .
+Occasionally a customer will let us know that the "Contact Us" button will not work on their computer.
+If you have that problem, please use sfi<at>smakula<dot>com You will have to change the <at> and <dot> to @ and .